 ILO – The Intelligence Liaison Officer / Detective assigned to District 2 is responsible for gathering intelligence on criminals and criminal organizations as well as recent crime trends.

 Code Enforcement Officer – The Code Enforcement Officer assigned to District 2 is responsible for addressing quality of life issues as related to county code enforcement.

 The District 2 Operations Center is located at 36409 State Road 52 in Dade City.
 The building was dedicated in 2004 and named in honor of slain Pasco Sheriff’s Captain Charles “Bo” Harrison.
-The district is commanded by Captain William Davis.
+The district is commanded by Captain Tait Sanborn.